MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-cross-cloud-scaling-onprem-data.md

 ## Redirect traffic between Azure and Azure Stack Hub

-You can configure manual or automatic switching of your web app traffic switching between Azure and Azure Stack Hub.
+You can configure manual or automatic switching of your web app traffic between Azure and Azure Stack Hub.

 ### Configure manual switching between Azure and Azure Stack Hub